rsn8887/RetroAdapterMod/readme.txt

 - Included are three modified versions of the original Mojo Retroadapter firmware, as hex and source files: "Xbox mode, arcade mode, and normal mode"

+- all three versions include the addition of NegCon controller support.

 - Xbox mode:
 I modified and recompiled the Retroadapter firmware, replacing the original PC support with Xbox classic support.